 Proper plant care is the best line of defense against dahlia insect pests, as healthy dahlia plants are more pest-resistant.
 Water properly and apply fertilizer carefully according to label directions.
 Keep dahlia beds clear of leaves and other plant debris, which provide hiding places for slugs, snails, earwigs, and other pests.
 Similarly, limit mulch depth to no more than 3 inches (8 cm.), especially if you notice silvery slug and snail trails.
 Keep weeds pulled in the area around your dahlias.
 Prune any damaged plant parts.

 Large pests like slugs and caterpillars are easy to remove by hand.
 Remove the pests and drop them in a bucket of soapy water.
 Evenings or early mornings are the best times for this task, when slugs and caterpillars are more active.
 Grab a flashlight and be sure to wear gloves to protect your hands.

 In some cases, wood ashes and diatomaceous earth create scratchy barriers that keep slugs at bay.
 If caterpillars remain a major problem, consider using Bacillius thuringenesis (Bt), a natural bacteria.
 When caterpillars eat the bacteria, the toxins give the pests a deadly tummy ache.
 (Keep in mind that although caterpillars and slugs have similarities, they are very different pests.
 Bt won’t help alleviate a slug problem, and wood ashes and diatomaceous earth are unlikely to discourage caterpillars.)

 Avoid pesticides, which are dangerous for bees and other beneficial insects.
-Many pests, including spider mites, aphids and thrips, are easily treated with an insecticidal soap spray.
-Reapply every week to 10 days if you continue to notice pests on your dahlias.
+Many pests, including spider mites, aphids, and thrips are easily treated with an insecticidal soap spray.
+Reapply every week to ten days if you continue to notice pests on your dahlias.
 Seek out safe alternatives, such as chemical-free slug pellets.